 Billy Frank, Executive Chairman & CEO

 Billy Frank is driven to deliver excellence and his work ethic and iron-willed tenaciousness is evident in everything he does.
-He is a 2013 Fast Pitch Olympian and Silver Medalist at the Maccabiah Games in Israel.
+He is a 2016 Fast Pitch Olympian and Gold Medalist at the Maccabiah Games in Israel.
 As a CEO and Executive Producer of entertainment content, he has created visionary work for major brands, studios and corporations.
 In partnership with Bank of America, Billy produced a travel program for the 2000 Olympic Games that received high acclaim and was recognized with multiple awards.
 The experience inspired him to spur a company-wide objective to focus on and deliver transformational content — “projects with heart.”
 The evolution at Make It Happen Productions led to the decision to acquire the USA City Games, formerly known as the L.A.
 Watts Summer Games.
 The dual endeavors allow Billy to merge his personal values with his executive expertise, passion for sports and commitment to give back to the community.

 Reggie Turner, Chief Operating Officer